tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.graph_editor.md

 now represent the function F_y(x) (y is "given").

 The output tensors can also be remapped.
-For instance, some output tensor can be ommited.
+For instance, some output tensor can be omitted.
 Other output tensor can be duplicated as well.
 As mentioned before, this does not change at all the underlying tf.Graph.
 The analogy with functions can be extended like this: F(...)->x,y is the original function.
 Remapping the outputs from [x, y] to just [y,y] means that